 Another cause of corns can be a prominent underlying bone or the malposition of a digital joint.
-Corns form over these areas because of the there is abnormal pressure due to structure and the skin forms to protect the underlying areas.
+Corns form over these areas because of abnormal pressure due to structure and the skin forms to protect the underlying areas.

 How Can I Treat Corns?

 Though the body forms corns as a protective mechanism, the corns often become uncomfortable and painful and will require some form of treatment for removal.